I've directly seen evidence that some people can 'hear' non-acoustic

 The scanning coils in television sets emit strong magnetic spike signals

-wideband radio receiver should be able to sense a nearby TV in operation.
+Any wideband radio receiver should be able to sense a nearby TV in

-The daughter's comments are evidence that human RF-hearing ability is
+operation.
+The daughter's comments seem to be evidence that human

-genetic rather than caused by something such as amalgam dental fillings
+RF-hearing ability is genetic rather than caused by things like amalgam

 Years later I read some recent research where iron particles were